bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project6-lidar.md

 4. instructions on how to run your code.
 5. Reflection: How did this project work for you? which of the six projects this semester was your favorite?

-Note that if your project is not fully working, your report should include  all the details on your process, what you tried and where you got stuck.
+Note that if your project is not fully working, your report should include  all the details on your process, what you tried and where you got stuck --- everything that shows your work process so that I can evaluate  for partial credit.

 ***